akutschi/terraform-digitalocean-cloudflare-droplet/README.md

 - By default `IPv6` is enabled.
 - Resizing the disk when a larger VM is chosen is **disabled**.
 The reason is that once the disk is increased it can not be downsized anymore.
 If this behavior is acceptable for you add `resource_increase_disk = "true"` to the module.

-## Firewall Defaults

-- By default only `ssh` on port 22 and `ICMP` are open to the outside world.
-- Outbound are no limitations.

 # Example Usage